Ticketing and Support

 In a ticket each user has a specific role:

-1. User who created the ticket: This is the person who identifies the problem and initiates the management.
-He/she will be the person to help in the incident management process.
-Even if the ticket creator has a group defined and then the ticket group is changed, the ticket creator will always have visibility of the ticket (as long as he/she is not changed as the creator), this is designed that way and the rest of the ACL continue to work the same.
+- User who created the ticket: This is the person who identifies the problem and initiates the management.
+They will be the person to help in the incident management process.
+Even if the ticket creator has a group defined and then the ticket group is changed, the ticket creator will always have ticket visibility (as long as they are not changed as the creator), this is designed that way and the rest of the ACL continue to work the same.

-2. User owner of the ticket: This is the person in charge of solving the problem.
-There can only be one person as the problem can escalate (pass the ticket ownership) to another person, but the owner can only be one person.
-That owner is the only person who can close a ticket.
+- User owner of the ticket: This is the person in charge of solving the problem.
+There can only be one person as the problem may escalate (pass the ticket ownership) to another person, but the owner can only be one person.
+That owner is the only person who may close a ticket.

-3. User ticket editor: It may be different from the originator, someone simply in charge of entering the ticket into the system.
+- User ticket editor: It may be different from the source, someone just in charge of entering the ticket into the system.
 If the system is handled through an operator line, the person who picks up the call and enters the ticket is neither the ticket originator nor the person who will resolve the ticket.

-4. User with access to the ticket, and who provides information, but who is neither the one who created it, nor the one who will solve it: he may simply be a technician who provides some information.
+- User with access to the ticket, and who provides information, but who is neither the one who created it, nor the one who will solve it: they may simply be a technician who provides some information.

-5. User associated to a ticket: any person who has participated at any time during the life of the ticket, making modifications or adding comments.
+- User associated to a ticket: Any person who participated at any time during the lifecycle of the ticket, making modifications or adding comments.
 You will also receive notifications with any updates to the ticket.

-In the Contacts tab you can see the complete list of people involved in a ticket and their role.
+In the Contacts tab, you may see the complete list of people involved in a ticket and their role.

 Users in turn belong to companies and groups, and ticket visibility is defined according to the permissions assigned to those users.
-There are access bits that define who can VIEW, EDIT or MANAGE tickets.
-Thus, the EDIT permission is required to be able to create tickets, and for a user to be able to view another user's ticket, he/she must have visibility over that group.
+There are access bits that define who may VIEW, EDIT or MANAGE tickets.
+Thus, the EDIT permission is required to be able to create tickets, and for a user to be able to see another user's ticket, they must have visibility over that group.

 Practical case of ticketing flow with Pandora ITSM